AaronV-T/AutoBiographer/README.md

  - XP from discovery, kills, and quests.

 Additional Features:
- - Automatic screenshot capturing on leveling up and killing bosses.
+ - Automatic screenshot capturing on leveling up, killing bosses, and earning achievements.
  - Showing coordinates of events on the map, giving a visual history of your character's adventures.

 ## Possible Future Features